knightjoel/amazon-lex-customerservice-workshop/01_LexBotInformational/Readme.md

 In this module you will build a chatbot in Lex and enable it to answer operators' questions about a well site.

-At completion of this module you will be able to test out your chatbot in the Lex console by asking questions such as "*What is the fliud level at 01-01-001-01W5?*
+At completion of this module you will be able to test out your chatbot in the Lex console by asking questions such as "*What is the fliud level at 01-01-001-01-W5?*

 ##  Informational queries and chatbots
 The first intent you will configure your bot to understand and fulfill will allow your operators to query information about a well site as they prepare to do maintenance.
 This serves an example for a common use case for chatbots: asking information.

 There are two ways you can implement an informational intent: you can make it general or personalize it based on the user.
 The latter one requires your bot to be able to identity the user the bot is interacting with.

-For example, if you build a chatbot that can handle checking the fluid level, the general implementation can handle questions like "*what's the fliud level at 01-01-001-01W5?*"; whereas if you can identify the user asking the question, the bot can give answers to questions such as "*when was the last time ***I*** checked the fluid level at 01-01-001-01W5?*"
+For example, if you build a chatbot that can handle checking the fluid level, the general implementation can handle questions like "*what's the fliud level at 01-01-001-01-W5?*"; whereas if you can identify the user asking the question, the bot can give answers to questions such as "*when was the last time ***I*** checked the fluid level at 01-01-001-01-W5?*"

 In later modules, you will try out ways for identifying the user in a Lex bot conversation.
 For this module, we will stick with these general information queries:

 - What is the fluid level?
 - What is the current production?
-- When was the last time the rod failed?
+- When was the last time the rod was replaced?

 The bot will give the same answer for anybody that asks the same question.